 A non-invasive procedure

-"I would like to take this opportunity to commend the exceptional commitment of our teams and the adaptability you have all shown in dealing with these difficult circumstances."
+“I would like to take this opportunity to commend the exceptional dedication of our teams and the adaptability you have all demonstrated in dealing with these challenging circumstances.”

-"I also hope you maintain the enthusiasm and creativity that characterize you."
+“I also hope you’ll continue to maintain the enthusiasm and creativity that define you.”

-Find here the presentation and video replay of the information meeting on the second semester of the PASS, admissions to MMOP, and continuing studies.
+Here you will find the presentation and video recording of the information session on the second semester of the PASS program, admissions to MMOP programs, and continuing education.

-Below you will find the presentation and video of the meeting held on January 17, 2022.
+Below you will find the presentation and video from the meeting held on January 17, 2022

-Are you a PASS or LAS student?
-Discover Pep's Week, organized by your awesome association, Tutorat Santé Montpellier!
-Dates, program, and registration—find all the useful information in this article!
+Are you a student in the PASS or LAS program?
+Check out Pep’s Week, organized by your awesome student organization, Tutorat Santé Montpellier!
+Dates, program, and registration—find all the info you need in this article!

 A wellness week for PASS and LAS students

-To mark the end of the first semester exams and help students prepare for the second semester, the Montpellier Health Tutoring Association (ATSM) is organizing the 2022 edition of Pep's Week for PASS and LAS students!
+To wrap up the exams for the first semester and help students better prepare for the second, the Montpellier Health Tutoring Association (ATSM) is organizing the 2022 edition of Pep’s Week for PASS and LAS students!

-This week is dedicated to the well-being and relaxation of PASS and LAS students.
-To this end, the ATSM is organizing numerous activities in partnership with students from different disciplines in order to provide the best possible support to first-year students by offering them psychological and educational assistance.
-The development of this well-being is a key objective, which has become essential since the start of the health crisis.
+This week is dedicated to the well-being and relaxation of first-year students (PASS and LAS).
+To this end, the ATSM is organizing numerous activities in partnership with students from various programs to best support first-year students by providing them with psychological and academic support.
+Promoting this sense of well-being is a key objective, one that has become essential since the start of the health crisis.

-Pep's Week will take place from January 24 to 28, 2022.
-During this week, the ATSM will offer various activities involving qualified speakers, opportunities for discussion and sharing between students and tutors, every lunchtime at the Montpellier Faculty of Medicine, on the ADV Campus (641 Avenue du Doyen Gaston Giraud).
+Pep’s Week will take place from January 24 to 28, 2022.
+During this week, the ATSM will host a variety of activities every lunchtime at the Montpellier Faculty of Medicine on the ADV Campus (641 Avenue du Doyen Gaston Giraud), featuring qualified speakers and opportunities for students and tutors to interact and share ideas.

-Here is the detailed program for the week:
+Here is the detailed schedule for the week:

-As it does every year, the Faculty of Medicine will open its doors on its campuses in Nîmes and Montpellier (ADV) for a day on Saturday, February 12, 2022.
-This day will be an opportunity for our future students to meet our professors, our academic staff, and our students currently enrolled in medical and paramedical programs.
+As it does every year, the Faculty of Medicine will open its doors at its campuses in Nîmes and Montpellier (ADV) for a one-day event on Saturday, February 12, 2022.
+This event will give our prospective students the opportunity to meet our faculty, our academic advisors, and our current students enrolled in medical and paramedical programs.

 A day exploring our two main campuses

-Open to everyone, including parents, high school students, and students considering a change of direction, this event will be held on our two main campuses from 10 a.m. to 4 p.m.:
+Open to everyone—parents, high school students, and college students considering a change of major—this event will be held on our two main campuses from 10 a.m. to 4 p.m.:

 MONTPELLIER CAMPUS